2024–25 Providence Friars women's basketball team

-The 2024–25 Providence Friars women's basketball team represents Providence College in the 2024–25 NCAA Division I women's basketball season.
-The Friars, led by second head coach Erin Batth and play their home games at Alumni Hall as members of the Big East Conference.
+The 2024–25 Providence Friars women's basketball team represented Providence College in the 2024–25 NCAA Division I women's basketball season.
+The Friars, led by second-year head coach Erin Batth, played their home games at Alumni Hall as members of the Big East Conference.

 Previous season

 The Friars finished the 2023–24 season 13–21, 6–12 in Big East play to finish in a tie for eighth place.
-As the No. 9 seed in the Big East tournament, they defeated Georgetown in the first round before losing UConn.
-They received an at-large bid to the WNIT where they lost in the second round to Colgate.
+As the No. 9 seed in the Big East tournament, they defeated Georgetown in the first round before losing to UConn.
+They received an at-large bid to the WNIT, where they lost in the second round to Colgate.